scaleapi/scaleapi-python-client/README.rst

 Cancel Task
 ^^^^^^^^^^^

-Cancel a task given its id if work has not stared on the task (task status is `queued` in the UI).
+Cancel a task given its id if work has not started on the task (task status is `Queued` in the UI).
 Check out `Scale's API documentation`__ for more information.

 __ https://docs.scale.com/reference#cancel-task

 .. code-block :: python

-    task = client.cancel_task('asdfasdfasdfasdfasdfasdf')
+    task = client.cancel_task('30553edd0b6a93f8f05f0fee')

 Batches
 _______